The Huskies honored seniors Colleen DeRonda, Megan Lally, M.E. Lapham, Stephanie Norton and Kiersten Tupper

 2013 BIG EAST Coach of the Year at UConn Six All-BIG EAST First Team Selections Four IWLCA All-Region First Team Selections at UConn 2008 Patriot League Coach of the Year at American University Five Patriot League Players of the Year at American University

-Katie Woods concluded her fourth season at Connecticut in 2014, leading the Huskies to a 10-7 overall record and a second straight appearance in the Big East Tournament.
+Katie Woods enters her fifth season at UConn in 2015 after leading the Huskies to a 10-7 overall record and a second straight appearance in the Big East Tournament in 2014.
 In four years as the coach of UConn lacrosse, Woods has compiled a 42-25 (.627) record, good for the highest winning percentage in program history.

 Connecticut won at least 10 games for the third straight season in 2014, and four players were named to the All-Big East First Team, including sophomore defender Lauren Kwasnowski, who earned her first All-Conference honors.
 Senior midfielder Lauren Kahn and sophomore goalkeeper Shannon Nee were again named to the Intercollegiate Women's Lacrosse Coaches Association (IWLCA) All-Northeast Region First Team after leading the Huskies to a third place finish in the Big East.
 Connecticut ended the year with a 5-2 record in conference play and won nine of its last 11 regular season games.
 The Huskies fell in the Big East Semifinals for the second straight year, as they lost to Georgetown, 16-8, in Washington D.C.